iltommi/qdb-documentation/source/concepts/persistence.rst

     * Evicted entries will be lost
     * Node failure may imply irrecoverable data loss
+    * Node and cluster statistics will not be recorded

 Transient mode is a clever way to transform a quasardb cluster into a powerful cache.